3 Ways to Stay Active This Winter

 Don't let winter weather stop you from getting exercise

 Exercise is important to keep you healthy.
 It supports your heart, helps you sleep at night, and can even improve your mood.
-It can be hard to know where to start when looking for a new exercise routine.
-These long winter months are the perfect time to get moving.
+As the days get shorter and colder, it can be tempting to avoid physical activity.
+We have 3 ways to help you keep moving this winter:

 Start and end your day with movement.
-This could include two exercises and one stretch.
-For example, try: Side Steps, Abdominal Lift with Marching, and Overhead Neck and Arm Stretch to add activity to your day.
+If shorter days have you missing your regular routine, remember that some exercise is better than no exercise.
+A simple routine could include 2 exercises and one stretch.
+For example, try: Side Steps, Abdominal Lift with Marching, and Neck and Arm Stretch.

 Take advantage of any warmer days by going for a walk outside.
 Walk around your neighborhood or local park.
 Even if the sky is gray, don't forget your sunscreen.
 UV light can pass through clouds even when visible light doesn't.